 This is a factor which Victor Frankenstein has not considered at all when he creates his re-animant.
-The moment he sees the creature alive is the moment he wishes it dead, and this is the first of three rejections.
-The second comes after the creature has rescued a small girl from drowning; as he carries her, unconscious, from the water to look for help, her father comes upon the scene, and seeing his daughter, apparently dead, in the arms of a huge and repulsive being, he shoots and wounds it.
+The moment he sees the creature alive is the moment he wishes it dead, and this is the first of three rejections by humanity.
+The second comes after the creature has rescued a small girl from drowning.
+As he carries her, unconscious, from the water to look for help, her father comes upon the scene, and seeing his daughter apparently dead in the arms of a huge and repulsive being, he shoots at the creature and wounds it.
 The third is Victor Frankenstein’s refusal to create a female companion for the feared and despised outcast.
 These three rejections lead directly to the creature’s orgy of revenge.

 In Blade Runner, the termination-problem is solved with a genetically shortened life-span; director Ridley Scott’s drawings for the movie included sketches of an ‘incinerator asteroid’ with perfect replicant bodies disappearing into furnaces on conveyor belts.
 Nevertheless the replicants, like Frankenstein’s creature, eventually seek out their cold-hearted creator, Dr Eldon Tyrell, the brilliant scientist-capitalist who owns the Tyrell Corporation.
 Their demands are different – ‘I want more life, fucker!’ says Roy Batty to his maker – but the result of the refusal is just as bloody.

-One could multiply examples: the golem archetype underpins so many stories in our era, from Isaac Asimov’s seminal I, Robot to 21st Century cinema films such the Jason Bourne trilogy.
+One could multiply examples: the golem archetype underpins so many stories in our era, from Isaac Asimov’s seminal I, Robot to contemporary films such the Jason Bourne trilogy.
 These stories from legend, science-fiction and espionage thriller might seem far removed from the real world.
-But they reflect a universal dream of power and control over human (or humanoid) slaves.
-Slavery is one of the omnipresent themes of human history.
-What we have in golem legends is a dream of sub-human super-slaves.
+But they reflect a universal dream of power and control over human or humanoid slaves.
+Slavery is the omnipresent theme of human history.
+The golem legend is a dream of sub-human super-slaves.
 Humans enslave humans because there is no more valuable, capable or adaptable machine than a human being.
 It is the ultimate device, to the condition of which machines can still only aspire.

-Of course, these bodies being conveyor-belted into industrial furnaces are not ordinary bodies.
-Being genetically designed, they can be given, if not ‘superpowers’, then specific physiological variations, including enhanced intelligence, strength, agility, and endurance.
-For instance, replicants designed to be used in space will have a designed-in tolerance to low temperatures.
+Of course, these bodies conveyor-belted into industrial furnaces are not ordinary bodies.
+Being genetically designed, they can feature specific physiological variations, including enhanced intelligence, strength, agility, and endurance.
+For instance, replicants designed to be used in space will be given a designed-in tolerance of extreme temperatures.